gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ---

-[CI/CD for Jira](https://marketplace.atlassian.com/apps/1228578/ci-cd-for-jira?hosting=cloud&tab=overview) is a free extension to Git Integration for Jira, connecting your CI/CD DevOps pipelines with Jira Cloud's builds and deployments features.
-Similar to how Git Integration for Jira exposes commits, branches, and pull requests, CI/CD for Jira adds in build and deployment information associated with Jira issues.
+[CI/CD for Jira](https://marketplace.atlassian.com/apps/1228578/ci-cd-for-jira?hosting=cloud&tab=overview) is a free extension to Git Integration for Jira that connects your CI/CD DevOps pipelines with Jira Cloud's builds and deployments features.
+Just as Git Integration for Jira exposes commits, branches, and pull requests, CI/CD for Jira adds build and deployment information associated with Jira issues.

-CI/CD for Jira tracks builds/deployments by Pull Requests, and supports classic pipelines, and YAML pipelines only for builds.
-If you are running your deployments via the build YAML pipeline, the deployments are not displayed.
+CI/CD for Jira tracks builds and deployments by Pull Requests.
+The extension supports classic pipelines and YAML pipelines for builds only.
+If you run your deployments through the build YAML pipeline, the deployments do not appear.

 <div class="bbb-callout bbb--info">
     <div class="irow">